Sep 17, 2024, 12:00 AM

 Highlights

-• The U.S. government is set to argue in court on Monday regarding a law that may force TikTok to sell or be banned due to national security concerns.
+• The U.S. government is set to argue in court on Monday regarding a law that could force TikTok to be sold or banned due to national security concerns.

 • TikTok claims the law violates the First Amendment and has not proven allegations of data sharing with the Chinese government.